 "Anyone caught violating the new legislation twice within one year could be fined 200 euros ($235), almost half of the average salary in the country.
 No one has been penalised so far."

 Note that one of the first steps in ethnic cleansing is to suppress the language of the group being ethnically cleansed.

-The Russian government is a government of the rich haves against the have-nots.
+The Russian government, like that of the United States, is a government of the rich haves against the have-nots.
 It is thus an oppressive government and there are no-doubt examples of its oppressiveness inside Russia to maintain class inequality by keeping the have-nots down and divided.
 Below I discuss how the government in Russia suppresses the efforts of Russian workers to win improvements in wages and working conditions and instead helps the capitalist owners stay rich at the expense of the workers.